-Below are a few examples of sizing charts from plus-size friendly stores in South Korea.
-You can get an idea of your fit by taking measurements at home as sizing can vary from store to store.
-H&M Korea switched over to petite sizing for those shorter ladies out there but will carry some tall sizing, labeled with a T.
+Below are a few examples of sizing charts from plus-size-friendly stores in South Korea.
+You can get an idea of your fit by taking measurements at home (and converting to cm, if possible!) as sizing can vary from store to store and even item to item.
+Always check the particular ITEM’S measurements.
+H&M Korea switched over to petite sizing for those shorter ladies out there but will carry some tall sizing, labeled with a “T”.

 Plus-sized Stores in South Korea